iot-for-all/iotc-industrial-adt/docs/setup.md

 ![destination](../media/destination.png)

 Save and create an export of telemetry targeting the new destination.
 You can add a data transformation now or after saving the export.
-For transformation guidance see ["Configure Data Transformation".]
+For transformation guidance see ["Configure Data Transformation"](#configure-data-transformation).
-(#configure-data-transformation)

 ![export](../media/export.png)